sigmike/prime4commit/app/views/home/faq.html.md

 What is a Commit?
 -----------------
-Each time someone adds changes to the source code of a supported project, he receives 1% of the project balance.
+Each time someone adds changes to the source code of a supported project, they receive 1% of the project balance.
 A set of changes is called a "commit".
 Here is an example commit for Peercoin v0.4: https://github.com/ppcoin/ppcoin/commit/5941effd0085dd26ce9b793ec09dcaffae8e5678

 How do I Receive a Tip for my Commit?
 -------------------------------------
-We use the email address included in the commit to identify the author and notify him.
-To receive the tip, the author must follow the link in the email he received and set his Peercoin address.
-If he doesn't do that within 1 month, the tip goes back to the project balance.
+We use the email address included in the commit to identify the author and notify them.
+To receive the tip, the author must follow the link in the email they received and set their Peercoin address.
+If they don't do that within 1 month, the tip goes back to the project balance.

 How do I Donate to a Project I Like?
 ------------------------------------